-While you're working on your in progress email campaign you should plan to send a few test emails to make sure your great looking email design looks fabulous in a variety of email clients.
+While you’re working on your email campaign, plan to send a few test emails to make sure your design looks fabulous in a variety of email clients.
 Send test emails to yourself and your team members.

 What to expect when testing emails:

 - The test addresses you see when you click the Send a Test button are pulled from logins you have created for your WordFly account.

 - You can add new email addresses to the test list anytime from your email campaign.
 Select the Testing tab > Send a Test, then add subscribers.

 - Send to a group or team by using an alias email.
 Add the alias email to the test list.